SofijaErkin/basic-tool-mac/linux/enlarge_vm_disk_space.md

-# Enlarge VirtualBox VM Debian disk space
+# Enlarge VirtualBox VM Debian disk space(Dynamically allocated storage)

-When we create VMs on VirtualBox, we may choose automatically distribute disk
+When I create VMs on VirtualBox, I just choose automatically distribute disk

 space, but that auto-distributed disk space has been limited by the VirtualBox.

-For example, I just create a virtual machine Debian use VirtualBox on MacOS.
+For example, I just create a virtual machine Debian using VirtualBox on MacOS.

 The new VM Debian get 12GB disk space, but a few days later, all the 12GB has